rivasjm/imx6q-sl-tools/buildroot/README.md

 ### Allow SSH access

-Edit file `/etc/ssh/sshd_config` to include this line:
+Edit file `/etc/ssh/sshd_config` to include these lines (be careful to check if lines are already defined):

 ```
 AllowUsers root
+PermitRootLogin yes
+PasswordAuthentication yes
 ```

 To connect to the board via ssh: `ssh root@<board ip>`, and enter password `sabrelite`